 Roberts will pay for the courses you need to graduate.

 And we'll make it possible for you to reach that point with this generous opportunity grant.

-The Roberts Opportunity Grant of $8,000 per year goes to first-time full-time freshman students who represent character consistent with the goals of Roberts Wesleyan College.
+The Roberts Opportunity Grant of $8,000 per year goes to first-time full-time freshman students who represent character consistent with the goals of Roberts Wesleyan University.
 This grant is renewed annually, and awarded to students who do not qualify for any academic scholarships.

 Contact the Office of Admissions.

 Leave the pesky paperwork out of it.
 It's as simple as signing a contract before you start classes

 Be sure to meet with your academic advisor at least once a semester to stay on track for the 4-year graduation guarantee